The site remediation and building process will be challenging for the community, and we will do our best to keep information available. Truck traffic

 Subscribe to our site updates here.

-For the last year, we have been coordinating with neighborhood and business associations regularly to hear the collective voice of the neighborhood, and communicate with our neighbors.
+Since June 2012, we have been coordinating with neighborhood and business associations regularly to hear the collective voice of the neighborhood, and communicate with our neighbors.
 At their suggestion, we will contact mapping programs to do our best to ensure that GPS systems route vehicles down Haywood and Craven, rather than residential streets.

 The City of Asheville is working on Craven Street improvements.
 NC DOT is working on Haywood Road infrastructure.